Starboy-Sharma/mongodb-tutorial/CRUD/crud.md

 	.catch(err => console.error(err));

 ```
-Sometimes you also wan to add some extra fields in saved user object.
+Sometimes you also want to add some extra fields in the saved user object.
 If you try to do `user.profilePitcture = '';` It will not work.
-You need to convert the result in JSON.
-You have serveral options.
+You need to convert the result into JSON.
+You have various options.

 ```js
 user = JSON.stringify(user);
 user = JSON.parse(user);
 ```

-Or you can also call lean() method to convert mognoose result in plain object so you can add or remove fields.
+Or you can also call the lean() method to convert mongoose results in the plain object so you can add or remove fields.
 ```js
 let user = await userObj.save().lean()
 ```